Promoting Latrine Use in Rural India Evidence Programme

 These studies will contribute to the body of evidence on the design and implementation of context-specific, low-cost interventions that can be implemented and scaled up with the resources available through the India’s national Swachh Bharat Mission (Clean India Mission).

 Independent study on measuring latrine use

 3ie also commissioned an independent latrine use measurement study to be conducted among subsets of the impact evaluation samples.
 The study will assess the validity of latrine use measurements and allow us to test different tools for measuring latrine use.

 3ie is collaborating with the Research Institute for Compassionate Economics (r.i.c.e.) on this grant programme.
 The Bill & Melinda Gates Foundation has provided funding support for this programme.

 To know more about how we are contributing to the WASH sector, download our brochure here.

 3ie is proud to be a partner of the Sustainable Sanitation Alliance (SuSanA).
 SuSanA is an open international alliance whose members share a common vision on sustainable sanitation and are dedicated to understanding viable and sustainable sanitation solutions.

-3ie, in partnership with the Research Institute for Compassionate Economics, is organising a one-day conference on Promoting latrine use for Swachh Bharat.
-Research teams will share the results and policy implications of recently completed impact evaluations in Bihar, Gujarat, Karnataka and Odisha.
-We will also share our insights from a unique latrine use measurement study.
+3ie organised a one-day conference on Promoting latrine use for Swachh Bharat.
+Research teams shared the results and policy implications of recently completed impact evaluations in Bihar, Gujarat, Karnataka and Odisha.
+We also shared our insights from a unique latrine use measurement study.
 Read more